Dartmouth College student groups: The Dartmouth Sings

 The Dartmouth Sings is one of Dartmouth's gender-inclusive a cappella groups.
 "Dartmouth's only formerly fictional a cappella group" owes its original name (The Sing Dynasty) to the comedic acuity of Stephen Colbert, who allegedly went to Dartmouth and participated in an a cappella group of the same name.
+In December 2016, the Sing Dynasty performed at the 75th Pearl Harbor Commemoration Events at Pearl Harbor and performed for the Obamas at the White House Annual Holiday Party.
+The group's first album, Ask Me About My Flannel, was released in 2013, with a second, "Convocation," released in 2018.
+The group has collaborated with and hosted several other a cappella groups from various colleges across the nation.
+The Sings are made up of 21 students.